xolox/vim-reload/README.md

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/reload/> and <http://github.com/xolox/vim-reload>.
+If you like the plug-in please vote for it on [www.vim.org](http://www.vim.org/scripts/script.php?script_id=3148).

 ## License